Agapanthus praecox

+Description

-DescriptionAgapanthus praecox is a variable species with open-faced flowers.
-It is a perennial plant that can survive up to 75 years.
+Agapanthus praecox is a variable species with open-faced flowers.
+It is a perennial plant that can live for up to 75 years.
 Its evergreen leaves are 2 cm wide and 50 cm long.
-Its inflorescence is in umbel.
-The flowers of the agapanthus are blue, purple or white and bloom from late spring to summer.
-They give capsules filled with fine black seeds (to be kept cool in sand until sowing).
-Its stem reaches one meter high.
+Its inflorescence is an umbel.
+The flowers are blue, purple or white and bloom from late spring to summer, followed by capsules filled with black seeds.
+Its flowering stem reaches one meter high.
 Its roots are very powerful and can break concrete.